e1444/117-project/README.md

 ```

 ## Technical Issues
-While we have no issues with the Spotify API, it is undecided how we are going to stream audio.
+While we have no issues with the Spotify API, we have not come to a solution on how we are going to stream the audio.